Level Two - Lesson 12

 Furthermore, Head Judges are frequently the most experienced judge on staff, and giving these situations the appropriate respect is important to maintaining a healthy relationship with players.

-Next week we’ll be back discussing gameplay disruptions and diving into the first examples we have of infractions we’ll be issuing.
-It’s only a first look, but understanding gameplay disruptions and internalizing them is a key step to helping create a better player experience.
+Next week we’ll be back discussing Gameplay Disruptions and diving into the first examples we have of infractions we’ll be issuing.
+It’s only a first look, but understanding Gameplay Disruptions and internalizing them is a key step to helping create a better player experience.
 If you’re watching this on YouTube, and you want more level two lessons in your feed, go ahead and subscribe.
-Join us Tuesdays and Fridays on twitch.tv/swu_judges for live broadcasts covering the content of these lessons as they are released, and join the Star Wars: Unlimited Judge Program Discord to join the community in discussion of this and much, much more.
+Join us after new lessons on twitch.tv/swu_judges for live broadcasts covering the content of these lessons as they are released, and join the Star Wars: Unlimited Judge Program Discord to join the community in discussion of this and much, much more.

 As always, good luck, and have fun.